7 Key Insights From Testing 22 WordPress Hosting Services

 The following list unveils some of the best WordPress hosting statistics that will be helpful for Web Performance enthusiasts.

-• Premium Caching plugins are similar, with not much difference in speed.
+- Premium Caching plugins are similar, but there is not much difference in speed.

 Contrary to multiple case studies, I found both Nginx and LiteSpeed are equally faster at multiple performance tests.